Blue Ocean Strategy

 4. Which new factors never offered by the industry should be created?

 Evaluating the strategic options resulting from this work requires a deep understanding of the basis for market behavior.
-The Breakthrough Toolkit incorporates both a value segmentation analysis and an “attitude and trends” VOC evaluation.
+The Breakthrough Innovation Hub incorporates both a value segmentation analysis and an “attitude and trends” VOC evaluation.
 These, along with customizable exercises, provide a strong basis for making strategic decisions.
 The results of these evaluations help generate the organizing principles that establish “Strategic Intent.”

 The acid test of a Blue Ocean Strategy is that it must have focus, diverge from the other players, and have a compelling tagline.
-Analysis generated from the Breakthrough Toolkit describes the important elements on which to focus, characterizes the opportunity compared to the competition, and provides the basis (value proposition) for a compelling tagline.
+Analysis generated from the Breakthrough Innovation Hub describes the important elements on which to focus, characterizes the opportunity compared to the competition, and provides the basis (value proposition) for a compelling tagline.
 However, it does not produce a strategy.

 A related process not included in Blue Oceans Strategy is the Future Business History℠, which we designed and use for clients striving to define breakout strategies.
 This framework translates the learnings from the Blue Oceans work into a strategic architecture that can drive both the functional strategies and successful strategy execution into the market place.